 Your other options include staying at the caravan park in Dingo (about 30km) or even Emerald (about 100km) if you prefer access to more amenities or don’t want to drag your caravan up the steep hill.

-3 GREAT THINGS TO DO AT BLACKDOWN TABLELAND
+3 THINGS TO SEE AND DO AT BLACKDOWN TABLELAND

-The abundant vegetation and scenery at Blackdown Tableland really surprised me.
+The abundant vegetation and scenery at Blackdown Tableland really surprises you.

 There are only a few short walks at Blackdown Tableland but they’re all worthwhile.
 Gudda Gumoo Gorge is the standout but I also really enjoyed our morning walk to Mook Mook.